-So, these are some instructions on how you can style beautiful CSS forms with WP Fluent Forms’ Global Styler.
+So, these are some instructions on how you can style beautiful CSS forms with Fluent Forms’ Global Styler.
 There are more, you can personalize your contact form using this styler.

-In this article, I have tried to give a detailed idea about styling beautiful CSS forms with WP Fluent Forms.
+In this article, I have tried to give a detailed idea about styling beautiful CSS forms with Fluent Forms.
 This form builder plugin is coming up with new updates every two to three months.
-There are some video tutorials on using the Global Styler of WP Fluent Forms.
+There are some video tutorials on using the Global Styler of Fluent Forms.
 Also, this contact form builder plugin is very user-friendly and cost-effective.

-I hope you find this article was helpful and enjoy the add-ons and elements of WP Fluent Forms’ Global Styler.
+I hope you find this article was helpful and enjoy the add-ons and elements of Fluent Forms’ Global Styler.